IngridOrnum/semester-project-2023/README.md

-# semester-project-2023
+# Community Science Museum - Semester Project

+## Project Description
+This webpage serves as the online presence for the fictional "Community Science Museum".
+The page aims to engage visitors by promoting upcoming events and providing previews of current exhibitions.
+Users can find essential information such as the museum's location, opening hours, contact details, and admission fees.

-This project is the first semester project in Front End Development at Noroff School of Technology.
+This project was the first semester project while studying front-end development at Noroff School of Technology and Digital Media.

-My project is deployed on Vercel.
-[Click here to go to the project.](https://semester-project-2023.vercel.app/)

 ## Table of contents:
 - [Requirements](#requirements)